-Original Broadway Cast, 1964 (RCA) (5 / 5) One of the greatest cast albums in the RCA catalogue, this is a treasured memento of the original production of the Jerry Bock-Sheldon Harnick-Joseph Stein masterpiece Fiddler on the Roof, based on stories by Sholom Aleichem.
-It’s well documented that Zero Mostel, the show’s hugely talented star, became impossible as Fiddler settled into its long run, ad-libbing outrageously and pretty much abandoning the character.
+Original Broadway Cast, 1964 (RCA) (5 / 5) One of the glories of the RCA cast album catalogue, this is a treasured memento of the original production of the Jerry Bock-Sheldon Harnick-Joseph Stein masterpiece Fiddler on the Roof, based on stories by Sholom Aleichem.
+It’s well documented that Zero Mostel, the show’s hugely talented star, became impossible as Fiddler settled into its long run, ad-libbing outrageously and pretty much abandoning the character of Tevye.
 (According to some reports, his antics were partly responsible for his being passed over for the film version of the musical.)
 So we can be thankful that “Z” was on his best behavior for the cast recording, made just after the show opened.
-His Tevye is a force of nature, a portrayal of the role unlikely ever to be surpassed.
+His Tevye is a force of nature, a definitive portrayal of the role, and his rendition of “If I Were a Rich Man” will likely remain unsurpassed till the end of time.
 The rest of the company is marvelous: The late, great Maria Karnilova is sharp and funny as Golde, golden-voiced Julia Migenes delivers a heart-tugging performance of “Far From the Home I Love,” Austin Pendleton sings “Miracle of Miracles” like he really means it, and Bert Convy’s gorgeous baritenor is showcased in “Now I Have Everything.”
-The sound quality of the recording is superlative, and the latest CD edition includes several bonus tracks.
-All but one of them feature lyricist Harnick, who performs “If I Were a Rich Man” and two cut songs from the show: “How Much Richer Could One Man Be?” and “When Messiah Comes.”
-He also shares stories of the original production.
+It’s fun to have Beatrice Arthur on hand as Yente, and you can hear more of her on the CD/digital download issue of this album than on the LP and tape editions, because one of the numbers in which she’s featured, “The Rumor,” is included; it was previously unreleased, along with the “Bottle Dance,” which is also happily to be found here.
+The sound quality of the recording is superlative, and several bonus tracks are included.
+All but one of them feature lyricist Harnick, who performs “If I Were a Rich Man” and two cut songs from the show, “How Much Richer Could One Man Be?” and “When Messiah Comes.”
+He additionally shares stories of the original production.
 The remaining bonus item is an instrumental version of “If I Were a Rich Man” as played by the Moscow Virtuosi. — Michael Portantiere

 Studio Cast, 1968 (London) (2 / 5) Here is an odd but intermittently pleasurable recording made in “Phase 4 Stereo.”
 Aside from overload distortion in certain passages, the sound quality is terrific.
 Although the orchestrations seem to be the Don Walker originals with a few enhancements, the score sounds quite grand as recorded in a weighty, reverberant acoustic.
 Conductor Stanley Black sets some very slow tempi, but his pacing does bring out the melodic beauty of “Sunrise, Sunset,” “Sabbath Prayer,” and “Far From the Home I Love.”
 As Tevye, we have opera star Robert Merrill, who toured in the role and who comes across here as both a fine actor and a great singer.
-Playing opposite him as Golde is Molly Picon, a treasured artist of the Yiddish theater — but she was too old for the role when this recording was made, and is further hampered by Black’s slow pacing and by having to switch back and forth between octaves to accommodate her voice to the range of Golde’s songs.
+Playing opposite him as Golde is Molly Picon, a treasured artist of the Yiddish theater — but she was too old for the role when this recording was made, and is further hampered by Black’s slow pacing and by her having to switch back and forth between octaves to negotiate the range of Golde’s songs.
 Still, Picon has many engaging moments.
 Gary Cole sounds too operatic and too British in Motel’s “Miracle of Miracles,” but Mary Thomas sings Hodel’s “Far From the Home I Love” well, even if she indulges in an ill-advised high note at the end.
 There is no Perchik to be found here; the character’s “Now I Have Everything” has been eliminated.
 On the other hand, we get to hear Merrill perform one of the partly sung, partly spoken monologues Tevye delivers upon learning that his daughters are planning to marry against his wishes.
 The most controversial aspects of this recording are that (1) it features annoying, superfluous narration written by Jacob Kalich and spoken by Picon and Merrill, and (2) for some reason, the order of the first several songs in the score was changed. — M.P.

-Film Soundtrack, 1971 (United Artists) (3 / 5) Although the film version of Fiddler on the Roof is a pretty good adaptation of the show overall , the soundtrack recording doesn’t stand up all that well on its own.
-The music was adapted and conducted by John Williams, and the violin soloist is the great Isaac Stern, but many of the vocal numbers fall short as enjoyable listening experiences.
-Topol’s Tevye has lots of personality but, again, his odd accent is somewhat disconcerting, as on the original London cast recording.
+Film Soundtrack, 1971 (United Artists) (3 / 5) While the film version of Fiddler on the Roof is a creditable adaptation of the show overall , the soundtrack recording doesn’t stand up all that well on its own.
+The music was adapted and conducted for the screen by John Williams, and the violin soloist is the great Isaac Stern, but many of the vocal numbers fall short as enjoyable listening experiences.
+Topol’s Tevye has lots of personality, but again, his odd accent is somewhat disconcerting, as on the original London cast recording.
 Also, he delivers his spoken lines in “Tradition,” “Tevye’s Dream,” and elsewhere v-e-r-y slowly.
 Norma Crane seems miscast as Golde, and Michele Marsh as Hodel goes overboard in trying to make “Far From the Home I Love” sound “natural” rather than musically expansive.
 More happily, when Rosalind Harris and Neva Small join Marsh in “Matchmaker, Matchmaker” it’s a delightful performance.
 The “Chava Ballet Sequence” is gorgeous, thanks in large measure to Stern’s achingly beautiful solo, and the highlight of the recording is Leonard Frey’s rendition of “Miracle of Miracles” — two minutes and four seconds of utter joy.
 The latest CD edition of this album includes some tracks that were not on the original two-LP set or on the first CD edition.
 One of them is “Any Day Now,” a song that was written for Perchik to sing in place of “Now I Have Everything” but didn’t make it into the movie. — M.P.

 Broadway Cast, 2004 (PS Classics) No stars; not recommended.
 This production was woefully misdirected by David Leveaux.
 We can be grateful that the cast album doesn’t preserve such bits of staging as Tevye’s daughters sponge-bathing themselves during “Matchmaker, Matchmaker,” Tzeitel and Motel dangling from the flies during “Tevye’s Dream,” and the minor character of Nahum the beggar taking over the spotlight in every big number.
-From a purely musical standpoint, the production wasn’t quite so awful, but that’s not to say there’s any compelling reason to purchase the recording.
-As Tevye, Alfred Molina has a bit more life here than he did onstage, but he’s still bland in a role that requires a tremendous amount of presence, charm, and humor.
+From a purely musical standpoint, the production wasn’t quite so deplorable, but that’s not to say there’s any compelling reason to purchase the recording.
+As Tevye, Alfred Molina has a bit more life here than he did onstage, but he’s still bland in a role that requires a tremendous amount of presence, energy, and humor.
 Sally Murphy, Laura Michelle Kelly, and Tricia Paoluccio as (respectively) Tzeitel, Hodel, and Chava are colorless.
 Randy Graff is very good as Golde, but it’s difficult to enjoy her performance in these surroundings.
 And although John Cariani does a fine job with Motel’s “Miracle of Miracles,” Robert Petkoff doesn’t have enough voice for Perchik’s “Now I Have Everything.”
 Larry Hochman’s rewrites of the original Don Walker orchestrations are completely unnecessary; the fillips he adds to “Tradition” are especially egregious.
 Conductor Kevin Stites distorts such great songs as “Matchmaker, Matchmaker” and “Far From the Home I Love” with weird internal shifts in tempo.
 For what it’s worth, the recording includes a fair amount of Joseph Stein’s wonderful dialogue. — M.P.